ghermaico135/Awesome-book/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, you are welcome to contribute or modify this project.
-You can also contact me on Linkedin.
-It is always pleasure to hear from you.
+If you like this project don't forget to leave a `start`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>